sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_19_CommentsInPythonProgramming/Q_19_CommentsInPythonProgramming_Quiz.md

 **Description**

-a) Triple quote is used to write multiline comments in Python.
+Triple quote is used to write multiline comments in Python.

-b) This is used to write multiline comments in language C.

-c) Both are not correct.

-d) It is not correct.

 ---
 ---